 Encountering human bones

 When the police arrive on the scene, their first task will be to confirm whether the bones are human or animal.
 If the latter, then the bones are no longer of any concern to them unless they potentially cause a risk to health.
 If the bones are obviously animal (e.g. antlers) the police will be able to answer the question through their own training.
-If they are not sure, or would like an expert opinion, they will send electronic pictures of the bones to a forensic anthropologist for a speedy identification.
+If they are unsure, or would like an expert opinion, they will send digital pictures of the bones to a forensic anthropologist for a speedy identification.
 Below is one such picture sent to forensic anthropologist Tim Thompson - it is animal bone.

 Animal bones reported to the police who then asked a forensic anthropologist to verification that they were non-human

 If the anthropologist cannot determine via photograph whether the bones are animal or human, or if they are confirmed as human, then they will attend the scene in person to advise on the correct processing of the site.